Skip to Content

 means mold itself because it is specifically excluded is never covered but if mold caused a "covered loss," then that "covered loss" would be covered under the "ensuing loss" language.

-The New Jersey case in Lexington referenced four other decisions from various state courts and concluded that courts hold that:
+The New Jersey case in Lexington referenced four other decisions from various state courts and concluded that courts hold the following.

 the ensuing loss provision does not reinsert coverage for excluded losses, but affirms coverage for secondary losses ultimately caused by excluded perils.